MicroFocus/universal-discovery-cmdb-samples/README.md

     4. Provide necessary information when prompted.

     5. Go to the credential page in CMS UI, you should see a credential with defined the network scope is created successfully.

-## Disclamer update

-Certain versions of software accessible here may contain branding from Hewlett-Packard Company (now HP Inc.) and Hewlett Packard Enterprise Company.
-As of September 1, 2017, the software is now offered by Micro Focus, a separately owned and operated company.
-Any reference to the HP and Hewlett Packard Enterprise/HPE marks is historical in nature, and the HP and Hewlett Packard Enterprise/HPE marks are the property of their respective owners.